 For More Information:

-The design plans for Devonwood Lower Dam are complete and have been reviewed by North Carolina Dam Safety.
-On August 19th, Dam Safety provided comments to the design engineer that must be addressed prior to issuance of a permit required for construction.
-Mandatory permits from NCDEQ and the US Army Corps have been obtained.
-All easements have been acquired within the project area.
+The design plans for Devonwood Lower Dam have been reviewed by North Carolina Dam Safety and the City of Fayetteville.
+Additional comments were provided that must be addressed prior to issuance of a permit required for construction.

 *We attempt to update page on a weekly basis.
 However, given the nature of the project, there may not be significant changes from week to week.